lmorchard/pubpulse/README.md

 Someday, maybe an agent for finding good stuff in the firehose

-## Quick start for local dev on MacOS
+## Quick start for local dev on MacOS with Apple Silicon

 First, get Mastodon API credentials - e.g. at https://mastodon.social/settings/applications/new